 Depending on the reason, we will treat this differently.

-1 If we can operate but you cannot come because one of your party contracts the virus, we will cancel and give a full refund.
+1 If we can operate but you cannot come because one of your party contracts the virus or is quarantined or subject to a local lockdown, we will offer to defer, or you can cancel and get a full refund.

-2 If we can operate but you choose not to come for another reason, e.g. you prefer not to leave home, or the pubs are closed, then we will cancel and retain your 20% deposit, but not retain or seek any part of the balance as set out in Condition 5.
+2 If we can operate but you choose not to come for another reason, e.g. you prefer not to leave home, or the pubs are limited or shut, then we will defer, or cancel and retain your 20% deposit, but not retain or seek any part of the balance as set out in Condition 6.

-3 If we can operate but you are unable to take your holiday for a 'normal' reason e.g. broken leg, then the normal cancellation procedure in Condition 5 will apply.
-You may lose part of your balance unless we are able to relet.
+3 If we can operate but you are unable to take your holiday for a 'normal' reason e.g. injury, then the normal cancellation procedure in Condition 6 will apply.
+You will lose your deposit, and may lose part of your balance unless we are able to relet.